 All this effort should be enjoyable.
 It should make you feel better.
 The process should not be painful or complicated; it should bring you joy.
 It is an ongoing, never-ending process that becomes natural to you.
 That is how you live your life at your own pace.

 I am not a professional on this topic.
 But, this is roughly what I have done and what has worked for me.
 Being happy and having joy in your life, not the absence of problems.
-Even through the difficulties, we chose to find happiness; see the good even in the bad.
+Through the difficulties, we chose to find happiness; see the good even in the bad.

 We need to work hard to be positive, be mindful, and be grateful.
 Furthermore, to have empathy and stay in the present.
 But mostly to keep negativity at bay.
 There’s always space for improvement, ways to make ourselves better.